 Florida Dog Bite Lawyer

 Dogs are considered man’s best friend, but dangerous dogs are a public menace and an increasingly widespread problem.
-Each year, more than 800,000 Americans seek medical attention for dog bites, and the rate of injuries is highest among children ages 5 to 9 years old.
+Each year, more than 4.5 million Americans get bitten by a dog, and more than half of these victims are children.
 The owner of a dog that bites any person lawfully visiting the property of the dog owner or in a public place may be legally liable for dog bite injuries.

 If you or a family member has been attacked by a dog, it’s important to understand whether the dog’s owner should be held responsible for your injury.
 Talk to a caring dog bite injury lawyer to understand your legal rights.

 Attorney Philip DeBerard has more than three decades of experience helping individuals and families recover from serious injuries caused by the negligence of others, including vicious dog attacks and dog bites.
 Philip DeBerard, Injury Attorney, concentrates on helping dog bite victims in South Florida and the Treasure Coast.
 We want to help you recover compensation for your losses.